independenceee/aiken-tutorial/README.md

 ---

 ## 📝 License
-This project is licensed under the **MIT License** – free to use, modify, and distribute.
+This project is licensed under the **MIT License** — free to use, modify, and distribute.

 ---

 <div align="center">

 ### **Aiken is now easy.
 Learn Smart Contracts.
 Build the Future.
 With C2VN.**
-**Funded by Project Catalyst Fund 11 – Completed & Growing**
+**Funded by Project Catalyst Fund 11 — Completed & Evolving**
 🚀 *Start learning Aiken for free today!*

 </div>